Alfredo Cremonesi: Childhood and education

 Alfredo Cremonesi was born on 15 May 1902 in Ripalta Guerina in Cremona as the first of seven children to the grocer Enrico Cremonesi and Maria Rosa Scartabellati.
 He received his baptism on 16 May in the local parish church from Angelo Bassi.
 One cousin was Amina Uselli and a paternal aunt was the nun Sister Gemma (16 July 1878−3 April 1958).
 Cremonesi received his Confirmation on 4 October 1908 from the Bishop of Crema Ernesto Fontana and then made his First Communion on 1 April 1909.
 His father was a devoted Christian who opposed Fascism and it was his mother who oversaw the religious education of the seven children.
 It was in his childhood at some stage that he read the journal of Thérèse of Lisieux and from that point fostered a deep devotion to her.
 His brother Ernesto was also a devoted Christian whom the Nazis arrested and jailed in a concentration camp where he would die in 1945 before the European Theatre conflict ended.
 Cremonesi sent a letter to his parents upon learning this and said that "I am proud to be his brother" and that "Ernesto will be able to do more in paradise than he could have done on earth".

 His time in school was interrupted due to a severe disease and he was forced to spend most of that time confined to his bed.
-His frail health since childhood led to people concluding that he would never be able to enter the missions since it would be improbable that he would be cured of his consistent ailments.
+His frail health since childhood led to people concluding that he would never be able to enter the missions since it would be improbable that he would be cured of his persistent ailments.
 The desire to enter the missions had been a dream he had for sometime since his late childhood and into his adolescence.
 But he defied the odds (and the expectation of doctors who thought he would die in a few months) and overcame his disease with Cremonesi attributing his healing to Thérèse of Lisieux.
 Upon his recuperation he transferred to Milan for education in an institute that the Pontifical Institute for Foreign Missions managed to prepare new missionaries on 17 September 1922.
 He became known for being both impetuous and a gifted writer who published a collection of poems.